stuylinux/stuylinux.org/content/posts/meeting-posts/meeting0-about-stuy-linux.md

 ## Logistics
 - Join our [Discord](https://discord.gg/8pkfP7mU78)!
-- Message Axel (@axel on discord) or Matthew (@Windward on discord) about ideas for hosting your own meeting.
+- Message Axel (@axel on Discord) or Matthew (@Windward on Discord) about ideas for hosting your own meeting.